 AC Alert is an emergency notification system used within Alameda County for outbound telephone, email, and text notifications.
-During your training, you may encounter instances when community notifications are required to all or portions of the community.
+During the course of your training, you may encounter instances when community notifications are required to all or portions of the community.